 Social Aid Representation

 Staff from the State Secretariat for Migration (SEM) asks asylum seekers to explain the reason that they fled.
-The Asylum Act stipulates that these hearings be conducted in the presence of a representative from a recognised social aid organisation (Art.
+The Asylum Act stipulates that these hearings (for all asylum applications submitted until 28.02.2019) be conducted in the presence of a representative from a recognised social aid organisation (Art.
 30 AsylA).

 The social aid organisations listed below are charged with this task.